runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 | 90%  | 7677  | 88.74%  |
 | 100% | 8530  | 87.24%  |

+To be continued ...

-## How is it different from the traditional Data Science way of adapting ML model?
+## How is the new way different from the traditional way of adapting ML model?
-When building the framework and fine-tuning the LLM, I began to consider how this approach differs from the traditional method of developing a binary classifier in ML.
+When building the framework and fine-tuning the LLM, I began to think how this approach differs from the traditional method of developing a binary classifier in ML.
 The most significant difference is that the new method is data-centric, while the old one is model-centric.

 ![Old Way](images/old_way_ai.png)
+{{< embedded_citation >}}
-<small>*Fig. 1.
-The old way of AI/ML development.
-(Image Source: Snorkel AI)*</small>
+The old way of AI/ML development (Image Source: Snorkel AI)
+{{< /embedded_citation >}}

 ![New Way](images/new_way_ai.png)
+{{< embedded_citation >}}
-<small>*Fig. 2.
-The new way of AI/ML development.
-(Image Source: Snorkel AI)*</small>
+The new way of AI/ML development (Image Source: Snorkel AI)
+{{< /embedded_citation >}}

 ## References
 [1]